Forging a path of innovation, from robots to rockets and everything in between.

-The Doctor of Philosophy (Ph.D.) programs focus on a specific research topic.
+The Ph.D. in Engineering program at Saint Louis University's Parks College of Engineering, Aviation and Technology focuses on a specific research topic.
 The students are expected to conduct original academic research that culminates in a dissertation and peer-reviewed publications.
 Additional coursework related to the chosen research area is also required.

-Ph.D. students prepare a program of study that must be approved by the Faculty Advisor, Department Chair, and the Director of Graduate Programs.
+Ph.D. students prepare a program of study that must be approved by the faculty advisor, department chair, and the director of graduate programs.
 This program of study is developed and then reviewed within the context of students’ background and career goals, allowing students to customize their program to suit their professional goals.

-Graduate students in Engineering at Parks College of Engineering, Aviation and Technology will demonstrate:
+Graduate students in engineering at Parks College of Engineering, Aviation and Technology will demonstrate:

-The Ph.D. in engineering requires a total of 60 credits of coursework beyond the bachelor’s degree, with a minimum of 12 credits of dissertation.
+The Ph.D. in Engineering requires a total of 60 credits of coursework beyond the bachelor’s degree, with a minimum of 12 credits of dissertation.
 A limited number of courses may be at the 4000 level; all others must be at the 5000 or higher level.
-Those students who earn an M.S. degree may include a maximum of 24 master’s degree course credits with departmental approval, but not the thesis or project credits in the 60 credits for the Ph.D. degree.
+Those students who earn an M.S. may include a maximum of 24 master’s degree course credits with departmental approval, but not the thesis or project credits in the 60 credits for the Ph.D. degree.